tkuriyama/spacemonkey/README.md

 ## Build

 The build commands for `stack install`, `elm make`, etc are wrapped with [redo](https://redo.readthedocs.io/en/latest/).
-Running `redo all` in the project root (or the `clietn ` and `spacemonkey` subdirectory roots) triggers rebuilds, but `redo` is not required.
+Running `redo all` in the project root (or the `client` and `spacemonkey` subdirectory roots) triggers rebuilds, but `redo` is not required.
 The contents of all the `all.do` files can be run as individual shell commands.

 ## Run